U.S. Route 9 in New Jersey: Atlantic County

 After this interchange, US 9 crosses CR 646 and enters Absecon.
 The route crosses the marshy Absecon Creek prior to passing businesses.
-After crossing under NJ Transit's Atlantic City Line, another route into Atlantic City, US 30 (White Horse Pike), intersects US 9.
-After US 30, the road turns east into wooded neighborhoods, becoming Wyoming Avenue.
-Route 157 intersects US 9 from the south, with US 9 making a left turn to head northeast onto Shore Road.
-The road continues into Galloway Township, with residential development becoming less dense as it runs a short distance to the west of inland bays, intersecting the southern terminus of CR 561.
+After crossing under NJ Transit's Atlantic City Line, another route into Atlantic City, US 30 (White Horse Pike), intersects with US 9.
+After US 30, the route turns east into wooded neighborhoods, becoming Wyoming Avenue.
+Route 157 then intersects US 9 from the south, with US 9 making a left turn to head northeast onto Shore Road.
+The road continues into Galloway Township, with residential development becoming less dense as it runs a short distance to the west of inland bays, intersecting with the southern terminus of CR 561.

 Past this intersection, US 9 draws farther from the inland bays and becomes New York Road.
-The road continues through dense woodland with some residences prior to reaching Smithville.
-Here, the road crosses CR 561 Alt.
-Upon leaving the Smithville area, the land gets much more forested.
-The road turns slightly to the north-northwest as it crosses the marshy Nacote Creek, entering Port Republic and continuing north.
-After intersecting CR 575, the road passes a monument for the Battle of Chestnut Neck as it intersects Route 167.
-Following this intersection, US 9 turns west and merges onto the Garden State Parkway at an interchange.
+The road continues through dense woodland with some housing where it then reaches Smithville.
+Here, it intersects with the southern terminus of CR 561 Bypass before it crosses CR 561 Alt.
+Upon leaving Smithville, the land it crosses gets much more dense with trees.
+The road turns slightly north-northwest as it crosses the marshy Nacote Creek, entering Port Republic and continuing north.
+After intersecting with CR 575, the road passes a dedicated monument for the Battle of Chestnut Neck as it intersects the southern terminus of the southern segment of Route 167.
+Following this intersection, US 9 turns west and merges onto the GSP at an interchange.
 The limited-access parkway, which is six lanes wide, carries US 9 north through marshland to a crossing of the Mullica River.
+Despite the GSP being a toll road, there are no tolls to pay through this segment.